Gualala - Little Pacific Coast Village

 For a little village smack in the middle of nowhere, Gualala — once the West Coast's lumber capital — has an amazing amount of good things going on.

-Gualala Point Regional Park (42401 Highway 1, The Sea Ranch, 707-785-2377), with its vast expanse of white sandy beach and dunes, allows you an opportunity to stroll beside the river as it travels seaward.
+Gualala Point Regional Park, with its vast expanse of white sandy beach and dunes, allows you an opportunity to stroll beside the river as it travels seaward.
 As you walk you can construct driftwood castles, run up and down sand dunes, hunt for sea glass, collect shells, try your hand at fishing (depending on the season), enjoy the views, or just sit and daydream.

 You might also enjoy walking up-river to the freshwater marsh (or beyond to the redwood grove populated by bristling sword ferns and rhododendrons).